aguerens/Getting-and-Cleaning-Data/CodeBook.md

-# Functionality and Featuresrun_script
+# Functionality and Features

 ## run_script.R

 ## Introduction

-### runscript.R was created to process raw data sourced from the "UCI HAR" experiment (see the README.txt for more information on the experiment).
+runscript.R was created to process raw data sourced from the "UCI HAR" experiment (see the README.txt for more information on the experiment).
-### This document delves into script's different components used to achieve the goal.
+This document delves into script's different components used to achieve the goal.

-#### Note: for the sake of saving space, the acronym "df's" is used to represent "data frames"
+Note: for the sake of saving space, the acronym "df's" is used to represent "data frames"

 ## Index
-Requirements
++ Requirements
-Processing modules and variables
++ Processing modules and variables

-Requirements
+## Requirements
 The following R packages have been loaded to implement script functionality "stringr" => Needed for string manipulation
 "plyr" => Needed to implement ddply for final aggregation